-What is the Spiritual Eye?
-In yoga classes you may have heard it called the “third eye” or “the sixth chakra,” located between the eyebrows.
+In yoga classes you may have heard it called the “third eye” or “the sixth chakra,” located between the eyebrows, or in reality, just behind that point inside the brain.
 When we focus on this point in meditation it helps us to raise our consciousness and feel more uplifted.

 To focus on the spiritual eye, you do not need to focus your eyes directly at this point, which can be very uncomfortable and make you cross your eyes.
 Imagine a distant mountain, and focus your gaze at the top of it.
 Your eyes should be relaxed and looking slightly upward.
 If you are meditating you should do this with your eyes closed.

 As you focus on this point and your thoughts are stilled, you may actually begin to see the visible form of it.
 Whether or not you see the spiritual eye, by meditating at that point your consciousness will gradually rise until it passes beyond human awareness and enters a state of ecstasy and joy, or superconsciousness.

 You can also focus on the spiritual eye while going about your daily life, to help keep your mind uplifted throughout the day.
 To do this, just focus a part of your attention at this point, while letting your eyes focus on the task at hand.
 You can also look at another persons spiritual eye while talking to them, to help remind you that God or Spirit is in that person as well as you.

 Some people find it helpful to know from what mental position to focus at the spiritual eye.
 The guru of Paramhansa Yogananda’s guru, Lahiri Mahasaya, said to focus on it as if you were looking up at it from the medulla oblongata (the indentation at the base of the skull), which is where our ego, or sense of self, is located.
 Because most people’s sense of self is vaguely their whole body, it is easier to direct our attention at the spiritual eye when we focus our sense of self at the point where it truly lies, the medulla.